Main Views

 The { -brand-name-firefox-browser } and { -brand-name-opera } are two of the earliest browsers on the scene still releasing frequent updates.
 While { -brand-name-opera } has not reached the same level of user adoption as { -brand-name-firefox } or { -brand-name-google } { -brand-name-chrome }, it’s maintained a relatively stable and loyal base over a sustained period of time.
 In this review, we’ll compare the { -brand-name-opera } browser with our { -brand-name-firefox } browser in terms of security and privacy, utility, and portability to help you choose which browser might be the best fit for you.

-mozilla_org • en • firefox • browsers • compare • safari.ftl compare-safari-if-you-use-a-mac-or-have |
+Entity # all locales mozilla_org • en • firefox • browsers • compare • safari.ftl

 en-US